Your housing rights in the cost of living crisis

 • your landlord applied for an eviction order at the court or tribunal before 28 October 2022

-• you’ve stopped living in the property
+• you’d stopped living in the property

 We have guidance if:

-Exceptions related to your landlord’s situation
+There were exceptions related to your landlord’s situation

 If your private landlord lied on your eviction notice